Belly Buster Helps Shape of Things to Come

-Of all the e-mails I get sent every day, by far the most common – men and women alike – are questions about how to lose stubborn belly fat.
+Of all the e-mails I receive daily, the most common – men and women alike – are questions about losing stubborn belly fat.
 A potbelly… love handles… the spare tire… call it what you will.
-It seems to be the area of your body that you’d really like to do something about.
-Not only is a firm, but flat stomach the ultimate symbol of sex appeal, researchers have also found that losing abdominal fat is one of the most important steps you can take to stay healthy for life.
+It seems to be the area of your body you want to do something about.
+Not only is a firm but flat stomach the ultimate symbol of sex appeal, researchers have also found that losing abdominal fat is one of the most essential steps to staying healthy for life.

-The majority of my life, I was too skinny, I could not put weight on no matter what I did, no matter what I ate.
-My biggest concern was putting weight on, because so many people made fun of me, joked about my lack of weight, called me names, or assumed I must be sick because I looked like the runt of the litter (a term my Aunt used to describe me).
-I easily learned that thin people face the same discrimination as overweight people.
+For most of my life, I was too skinny; I could not put weight on no matter what I did, no matter what I ate.
+My biggest concern was putting weight on because so many people made fun of me, joked about my lack of weight, called me names, or assumed I must be sick because I looked like the runt of the litter (a term my aunt used to describe me).
+I quickly learned that thin people face the same discrimination as overweight people.
 You cannot find clothing to fit you, people point and make rude comments, and you become overly focused on the scale and food.

-This edition of Spavelous “Know You are In The Know” will look closer at this belly fat concern.
-While I am a classic example of a Yale study which indicated that Non-overweight women may be more vulnerable to the effects of stress and more likely to have excess abdominal fat, and have higher levels of the stress hormone cortisol.
+This edition of Spavelous’s “Now You Are In The Know” will look closer at this belly fat concern.
+At the same time, I am a classic example of a Yale study that indicated that non-overweight women might be more vulnerable to stress, more likely to have excess abdominal fat and higher stress hormone cortisol levels.
 Cortisol affects fat distribution by causing fat to be stored centrally around the organs.
-Cortisol exposure can increase visceral fat—the fat surrounding the organs in animals.
+Cortisol exposure can increase visceral fat—the fat surrounding animal organs.

-After the first exposure to stress, women with greater abdominal fat felt more threatened by the study’s stressful tasks, performed more poorly on them, and secreted more cortisol.
+After the first exposure to stress, women with more significant abdominal fat felt more threatened by the study’s stressful tasks, performed more poorly on them, and secreted more cortisol.
 They also reported more life stress.
-By the third exposure to stress, lean women with abdominal fat still consistently secreted more cortisol in response to stressful lab tasks, compared to women with peripheral fat.
+By the third exposure to stress, lean women with abdominal fat still consistently secreted more cortisol in response to stressful lab tasks than women with peripheral fat.

-There are many other factors that go into staying in shape.
-There are the factors we can control and those that we have no control over.
+Many other factors go into staying in shape.
+There are factors we can control and those we have no control over.
 Let us take a closer look at how to achieve a flat belly:

 Belly Fat … How Much Is Too Much?

 You don’t have to be overweight to have too much belly fat: It’s about inches, not pounds.
 Measure your waist around the belly button.
-Rule of thumb: Women should keep their waistline below 35 inches; and men, below 40 inches.
-If your measurements are smaller but you notice your waist circumference has increased one or two inches, that’s also a warning sign.
+Rule of thumb: Women should keep their waistline below 35 inches and men below 40 inches.
+If your measurements are smaller, but your waist circumference has increased by one or two inches, that’s also a warning sign.

 Unfortunately, the flow of fat from our arms, legs, and hips to our stomachs is a natural part of aging.
 “Up until about age 40, estrogen in women and testosterone in men controls fat allocation, keeping it away from the abdomen,” Peeke says.
 “Once these hormones decline, it becomes easier for excessive calories to be stored deep inside the belly.”